By Luke Sumpter

 🌱 Soil Health and Nutrients

-Healthy soil sets good cannabis growing operations apart from great ones.
-Just below the surface of the soil, in the rhizosphere, roots “farm” many different species of microbes.
+Healthy soil sets great cannabis growing operations apart from good ones.
+Just below the surface of the soil is the rhizosphere, a community of micro-organisms that attach themselves to the root systems of plants, helping them to absorb nutrients from the soil necessary for their growth.
 The roots then release sugary exudates and attract all manner of bacteria and fungi.

 These species help plants access nutrients in various ways.
 Mycorrhizal fungi, for one, fuse with plant roots and help them obtain nutrients in return for sugars.
 Bacteria love the taste of these sugars, too.
 As a result, when they eventually die, they release many nutrients in close proximity to the roots.